Through The Fibro Fog

 Jump to Recipe Print Recipe

-This spiced pear chia pudding is a fun and healthy breakfast idea, and so easy to make.
+This spiced pear chia pudding is a fun and flavorful breakfast idea, and so easy to make.
 The sweet pears are caramelized with a touch of ginger and cardamom for a hint of spice that tastes so good!

 And for another easy meal prep breakfast idea, my cherry overnight oats and cardamom overnight oats are so simple to make and very tasty.